alfredodiaz53/big-bang/blog/2-0-breaking-changes.md

 - `mattermostoperator` -> `mattermostOperator`
 - `nexus` -> `nexusRepositoryManager`

 Note that your upgrade to 2.0 will fail if you do not modify your values as seen above.
 Big Bang is now maintaining a [values schema](https://helm.sh/docs/topics/charts/#schema-files) to enforce strict adherence to the allowed/required keys within Big Bang.
 For reference Big Bang's values schema is located [here](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/chart/values.schema.json).
-You can also leverage the script in `/scripts/values-translate-2-0.sh <values file path>` to perform these translations for you (note that is is a relatively simple script and may not work for your use case).
+You can also leverage the script in `/scripts/values-translate-2-0.sh <values file path>` to perform these translations for you (note that this is a relatively simple script and may not work for your use case).

 ## Namespace Changes